 A common theme is that homesteaders make do with what they have and produce instead of purchase.
 To get legal for a moment, a homestead is a person’s or family’s residence, which comprises the land, house, and outbuildings, and in most states is exempt from forced sale for collection of debt.
 The owners of the residences are technically homesteaders, regardless of their life’s philosophy.

 Now comes the nitty-gritty of homesteading… Are men classified as homesteaders?
 When people are imagining Little House on the Prairie, are they seeing Pa Ingalls as well?
-I wrote a bit about that in A “Manly” Post and introduced you to a couple of my manly homesteading friends.
+I wrote a bit about that in Men’s Products from Scratch and introduced you to a couple of my manly homesteading friends.

 The Prepper Label